-The Leibniz-Institute of Freshwater Ecology and Inland Fisheries (IGB), within the Forschungsverbund Berlin e.V., determines the following binding standards, based on the principles of the "Rules of Good Scientific Practice" of the Deutsche Forschungsgemeinschaft (DFG) from 1998, including changes from 2013.
+The Leibniz-Institute of Freshwater Ecology and Inland Fisheries (IGB), within the Forschungsverbund Berlin e.V., determines the following binding standards, based on the principles of the "Rules of Good Scientific Practice" of the Deutsche Forschungsgemeinschaft (DFG) from 1998, including changes from 2013 as well as the "Guidelines in Safeguarding Good Scientific Practice and on Dealing with Allegations of Scientific Misconduct within the Leibniz Association" from 29 November 2018.
 All personal references in the text like "he", "his" etc. apply equally to males and females.